A personal insight in to what makes Malawi such a unique country for your next African adventure.

 Malawi is a beautiful little, landlocked country, sandwiched between Tanzania, Zambia and Mozambique and overshadowed by several better-known tourist destinations in the region.
 But, the saying “Good things come in small packages” is very true of Malawi, which is bursting with highlights that those lucky enough to unwrap it will discover.

-Marc, our Malawi specialist shares his reasons that a Malawi holiday should be top of your bucket list.
+Ali, our Malawi specialist shares his reasons that a Malawi holiday should be top of your bucket list.

 1. A hidden gem